01 of 08

 Upcycled materials have dozens of uses around the house, and creating inexpensive and practical shelving is one very common use for second-hand items.
 Shelves made with salvaged materials not only turn ordinary walls into useful storage spaces for very little cost, they can also make an interesting design statement in the hands of a creative DIYer.Continue to 2 of 8 below.

 Want to show off a couple of small prized possessions?
 This belt shelf from Ronja, the dexterous blogger behind Nur-Noch, is a smart idea that's cheap and easy to create.
 All you need to get started is a wood board and an old suede or leather belt.
 In this instance, Ronja used an IVAR shelf that she picked up at IKEA for less than $5.

-Get creative.
-You can use a skateboard deck or rectangular platter instead of a traditional wood shelf for this project.Continue to 3 of 8 below.
+If you want to get creative, you can use a skateboard deck or rectangular platter instead of a traditional wood shelf for this project.Continue to 3 of 8 below.

 03 of 08

-Turn a Cheese Box into a Stunning Shelf
+Turn a Cheese Box Into a Stunning Shelf

 04 of 08